The Lamb’s Victory: Spectacle or Repair?

 The confessional choice is this:

-Is the Gospel the victorious grace in Christ on the cross, who supplicates forgiveness where revenge might be expected—thereby opening the way of justice?
+Is the gospel the victorious grace of Christ upon the cross, where he supplicates forgiveness precisely where revenge might be expected, thereby opening the way of justice?

-Or is it the Punitive Substitutionary Atonement (PSA) doctrinal claim that Christ bears God’s wrath on the cross so we need not—thereby relieving us of ethical repair and putting the full weight of justice onto the very moment of death on the cross so that no more work for obligatory justice or accountability looms in history--that Christians might sit and watch the drama of good and evil without commitment, only seeming secure in a final victory and pardon?
+Or is it the punitive-substitutionary claim that Christ bears God’s wrath so that we need not, placing the full weight of justice upon the instant of death and relieving history of obligatory repair?
+Under that account, Christians may watch the drama of good and evil without commitment, secured by a final victory and pardon that leaves the wounded world unrepaired.

 When the Antichrist takes a seat of authority in God's temple (2 Thess.
 2; Ezek.
 40) atonement is weaponized to shield impunity and divert accountability, and AI simulates discernment without covenant, the Church is called to confess again: the Cross is not theater—it is supplicating grace into responsibility, a rupture for the sake of repair.
 Make no mistake: God has and continues to monitor our heart and state of repentance in this confessional moment!